The release of a deer-specific drench will not be the silver bullet solution to the problem of drench resistance.

-If the drench meets AVCM requirements and is released to the market it will be a significant treatment milestone, but no panacea given that only about 10% of the infective worm population lived inside the gut of the deer.
-Most lived on pasture and effective control was about “messing up” the life cycle of ostertagia during that time.
+If the drench meets AVCM requirements and is released to the market it will be a significant treatment milestone, but no panacea given that only about 10% of the infective worm population live inside the gut of the deer.
+Most live on pasture and effective control was about “messing up” the life cycle of ostertagia during that time.
 Practical interventions such as dung beetles and harrowing helped by breaking down dung to expose and kill worm larvae.
 Grazing that leaves residual covers of 1500kg DM/ha, cross grazing with cattle and sheep, spelling paddocks, silage and balage making were other ways of cleaning up infective larvae and breaking the life cycle of parasites.

 Quarantine drenching of bought-in stock was very important but frequently overlooked, and more problematic with deer because there was no ‘novel’ drench to use as was the case with sheep.
-Bought-in weaners and especially sire and velvet stags were potential reservoirs of resistant parasites and should be treated with the industry recommended triple does treatment then spelled for 48 hours in a “dirty” paddock before going on to pastures on the new farm.
+Bought-in weaners and especially sire and velvet stags were potential reservoirs of resistant parasites and should be treated with the industry recommended triple dose treatment, then spelled for 48 hours in a “dirty” paddock before going on to pastures on the new farm.

 Refugia was another important and effective management tool.

 Lawrence also said that the advent of a deer breeding value for breeding resistance (CARLAeBV) was an exciting genetic tool for parasite management.

 “The majority of breeders are now testing for this and buying a terminal sire or maternal replacement sire with a high CARLAeBV is a way of selecting and breeding for internal parasite resistance.”